-This reserve is used for the accounting entries for a covered bond and Floating Rate Notes that were purchased in 2015/16 and 2016/17 respectively which were valued on the balance sheet at fair value with the difference in 2018/19 of £0 (£2,000 for 2017/18) being credited to the Comprehensive Income and Expenditure Statement.
-This sum is subsequently transferred through the movement in reserves statement and recorded in the Financial Instruments Available for Sale Reserve in accordance with statutory requirements.
+This reserve is used for the accounting entries for a covered bond and Floating Rate Notes that were purchased in 2015/16 and 2016/17 respectively which were valued on the balance sheet at fair value.
+No differences in value were credited to the Comprehensive Income and Expenditure Statement in 2019/20 or 2018/19.
+Any sum charged to the Comprehensive Income and Expenditure Statement is subsequently transferred out through the movement in reserves statement and recorded in the Financial Instruments Available for Sale Reserve in accordance with statutory requirements.